This factsheet is about Irritable Bowel Syndrome (IBS)

 If constipation is a symptom, then bulking agents such as natural oat or rice bran, bran containing cereals such as oats, wholegrain rice or isphagula husk (a natural laxative) are helpful.
 But some laxatives containing fibre or senna, whilst helping with constipation, may make pain a little worse in some people.
 Avoid adding additional wheat bran in your diet as this can make symptoms worse.

 Drugs to reduce bowel spasm have been used for many years.
 They are generally very safe and often worth trying.
 Most are available without a prescription and the pharmacist can advise.
 Unfortunately, they only benefit a relatively small number of patients.
 Laxatives can be prescribed for constipation by your GP or from the pharmacist whilst some patients benefit from treatment with peppermint oil or other over-the-counter medicines.
 Some patients find probiotics very helpful, but there is no specific prescribed preparation.
 It is rather a question of trial and error.
 Sometimes when pain is a major problem, small doses of drugs, which are used as antidepressants, such as amitriptyline, can be helpful.
 These can be useful in patients who have no signs of depression.
 There are also new classes of drugs that may be used if simpler treatments do not succeed.

 New drugs are being developed, some of which may help patients whose main symptom is diarrhoea and others who tend to be constipated.
 Some of these newer agents are not yet available to doctors to prescribe but it does seem likely that a wider range of treatments will be available to patients with IBS in the near future.

-- Hypnotherapy and relaxation therapy: these have both been shown to be effective for some people but it is unclear whether they improve bowel symptoms.
+Hypnotherapy and relaxation therapy: These have both been shown to be effective for some people but it is unclear whether they improve bowel symptoms.
 Hypnotherapy can be obtained through approved therapists who should be members of the British Medical Hypnotherapy Association.
 Ask about a type of therapy called gut directed hypnotherapy.
 Your GP can advise on counselling, and some specialists believe that a psychological treatment called Cognitive Behavioural Therapy (CBT) can be useful.